brandonweeks/draft-bweeks-acme-device-attest/draft-ietf-acme-device-attest.md

 }
 ~~~~~~~~~~

-A Client fulfills this challenge by constructing a key authorization ({{Section 8.1 of !RFC8555}}) from the "token" value provided in the challenge and the Client's account key.
+A Client fulfills this challenge by constructing a key authorization ({{Section 8.1 of !RFC8555}}) from the `token` value provided in the challenge and the Client's account key.
 The Client then generates a WebAuthn attestation object using the key authorization as the challenge.

 This specification borrows the WebAuthn _attestation object_ representation as described in Section 6.5.4 of {{WebAuthn}} for encapsulating attestation formats, but with these modifications: